 Started in 1983, this market order board has seven members who represent more than 350 licensed cranberry producers.
 Its purpose is research, education, and marketing.

-Wisconsin is the nation's leading grower of cranberries, producing about 60 percent of all the cranberries grown in the United States.
+Wisconsin is the nation's leading grower of cranberries, producing about 59 percent of all the cranberries grown in the United States.
 Cranberries are Wisconsin's number one fruit.
-In 2016, Wisconsin produced more than 6 million barrels of cranberries.
+In 2019, Wisconsin produced 4.67 million barrels of cranberries.